Roy Beddington: Early life and education

 Born into a prominent Jewish family in Paddington, London, Beddington was the son of Reginald Beddington; a well known fisherman in the United Kingdom who served terms as President of both the Freshwater Biological Association and National Association of Fishery Boards.
 His mother was the sister of the British philanthropist Basil Henriques, and herself a talented angler who at one time was a record holder for the catching of salmon.
-He attended Rugby School in his youth; a place where he experienced anti-semitism from some of the staff and students; often being teased about the family's historically Jewish surname, Moses, which had been altered generations earlier to avoid persecution.
+He attended Lockers Park School in Hertfordshire before moving onto Rugby School where he experienced antisemitism from some of the staff and students; often being teased about the family's historically Jewish surname, Moses, which had been altered generations earlier to avoid persecution.
 While there, he found solace in his art and spent considerable amounts of his time in the art room.
 The British philosopher and historian and fellow Jew Isaiah Berlin later befriended Beddington when they were both students at Corpus Christi College, Oxford, and he wrote the following about Beddington's experience at Rugby:There was perhaps not a very nice teacher at Rugby where Roy Beddington was, who used to say to the boys, 'And the Lord said unto Moses, good morning, Mister Beddington.'
 I felt very sorry for Roy Beddington, but I never thought something like that could happen to me.

 Beddington's father wanted his son to become an accountant; having secured him a place in that capacity with the Mazawattee Tea Company.
 However, at Corpus Christi College he studied law and he pursued private studies in art with Bernard Adams.
 After graduating with a degree in law, he matriculated to the Slade School of Fine Art where he was a pupil of Randolph Schwabe and Karl Hagedorn.